Friday, July 12, 2013

 • Always be visibly available to assist your shoppers, but give mother-daughter pairs time to settle into your store before asking what you can help them find.

-• Even if you carry commodity items—such as in a supermarket—be sure to have items which are conversation pieces.
+• Even if you carry commodity items—such as in a supermarket—be sure to have at least a few items which are conversation starters.

 • In item categories likely to appeal to mothers and daughters shopping together, place more emphasis on high-end and low-end items than on the middle.
 This facilitates discussions about values and value.